arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 ### Using Output Relays of Opta™

-The Opta™ has 4 relay outputs, consisting of 4 electromechanical relays NO (SPST) with a capacity of 10A at 250V AC (considering a resistive load).
-They are identified as OUTPUTS and located on the bottom of Opta™ as shown in the image below.
+The Opta™ has 4 relay outputs, consisting of 4 normally-open electromechanical relays (SPST) with the capacity of 10A at 250V AC (considering a resistive load).
+They are identified as OUTPUTS and located on the bottom of Opta™, as shown in the image below.

 ![Output relays on the Opta™](assets/opta-out-relays.svg)